Alternanthera philoxeroides: Biological measures

 Insects have been released for the biological control of A. philoxeroides.
 The most successful and widely used is Agasicles hygrophila commonly called the alligator weed flea beetle; it has been released for biocontrol in Australia, China, Thailand, New Zealand, and the United States.
 However, their effectiveness is limited due to their inability to survive through temperatures lower than 11 C. Amynothrips andersoni, the alligator weed thrips, and Vogtia malloi, the alligator weed stem borer, have also been released in the United States.
 These species result in immediate wilting and limit A. philoxeroides reproduction by colonizing its stems.
 A variety of chemicals have been shown to be effective in controlling the plant, the most useful of which include glyphosate, triclopyr, fluridone, imazamox, and imazapyr; however, they must constantly be applied to be successful.

 Legality of sale and shipment in the United States

-In 1956 A. philoxeroides was banned for sale or shipment in the United States, subject to a fine and/or imprisonment.
-This law was repealed by HR133 [116th Congress (2019-2020)] on 12/27/2020.
+In 1956, A. philoxeroides was banned for sale or shipment in the United States, subject to a fine and/or imprisonment.
+This law was repealed by H.R.498 [116th Congress (2019-2020)] on January 23, 2019.